willgeary/Wayfinder3D/README.md

 ## Instructions

-You can generate directions from an origin to a destination via four modes: driving, transit, bicycling and walking.
+You can generate directions from an origin to a destination via four modes: driving, transit, bicycling and walking like this:

 ```
 python run.py \